Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 CDN involves the following steps:

-• Essential Operation: The CDN’s edge server closest to the user first checks if the requested content is cached locally.
-If the content is found, this edge server sends the file directly to the user’s browser.
-Otherwise, it retrieves the content from the origin server before saving it for future use.
+• Essential Operation: When a user requests content, the CDN’s edge server closest to the user checks if the requested content is cached locally.
+If found, this edge server sends the file directly to the user’s browser without going back to the origin server; otherwise, it will retrieve it from that server before saving it for future use.

 • Content Distribution Process: The content distribution process involves the following steps: